dat3Cph/material/docs/projects/sp-2-api-hub/README.md

 1. At the beginning of the project, you should decide on the endpoints you would like to have in your API (before you start coding).
 Use this basic method described in the toolbox: [API documentation](../../toolbox/rest/api_documentation.md).
 Fill out the Word Document and [hand it in on Moodle](https://cphbusiness.mrooms.net/mod/assign/view.php?id=736177) together with a brief description of what the API is about.
 Some sort of a vision for the API.
 The teachers will review the documentation and give you feedback.

 2. The finished API should show the Javalin built in route overview on the `/api/routes endpoint`.
+Make it public so that we can see it.

 ### 3. Testing the API (and DAOs)